• Skip to primary navigation

 Yes, you can freeze French onion soup with red wine!
 Transfer fully cooled soup, without the baguette slices, to an air-tight freezer friendly container and freeze for up to 3 months.
 When ready to enjoy, allow the soup to thaw in the fridge overnight and then reheat in the microwave or on the stovetop.

-FAQs About This Homemade French Onion Soup Recipe
+Best French Onion Soup Recipe FAQs

 Where do I get French onion soup bowls?